kenzaGIT/OS/README.md

     show   - Show details of a specific task

     complete - List the completed and uncompleted tasks of a given day

+    todo: View all tasks due today, helpful for a quick daily overview.

     help   - Display this help message